Close to the Edge: "Close to the Edge"

-Side two
+"And You and I"

-"And You and I" originated as a more folk-oriented song that Anderson developed which was based around the idea of presenting a theme and building it as the track progresses.
-The track is in four sections; its style and themes were worked on by Howe, Bruford, and Squire, the only track on the album that credits Bruford and Squire as writers.
-Anderson pitched his ideas for the track while strumming chords on a guitar, singing the section where the first lyric comes in.
-It was a theme that Howe particularly enjoyed and was keen to develop.
-While introducing the song on tour, Anderson said its working title was "The Protest Song".
-In its original form, the song had an extended ending that Welch described as "a shattering climax", but its popularity amongst the band decreased over time, leading to their decision to cut it from the final version.
-In a newspaper review of a Yes show in August 1972, the writer paraphrased that Anderson calls the song "a tale of the search for truth and purity between two people".
-Anderson himself said it is similar to that of a hymn, in the sense of feeling "secure in the knowledge of knowing there is somebody...
+"And You and I" originated as a folk-oriented piece developed by Anderson, structured around the concept of establishing a central theme and expanding it dynamically as the track progresses.
+The composition is divided into four distinct, interconnected movements: "Cord of Life", "Eclipse", "The Preacher, the Teacher", and "Apocalypse".
+Its overall arrangements and thematic motifs were shaped collectively by Howe, Bruford, and Squire, making it the only track on the album to credit Bruford and Squire as co-writers.
+Anderson initially pitched his ideas for the composition while strumming acoustic chords, singing the melodic lines of the opening verse, a motif Howe particularly admired and was eager to expand upon.
+While introducing the song during their live tours, Anderson revealed that its working title had been "The Protest Song".
+In its formative stage, the track featured an extended ending that Welch described as "a shattering climax", but its popularity among the musicians waned over time, prompting their decision to excise it from the final version.

+In an August 1972 newspaper review of a Yes concert, the writer noted that Anderson described the song as a tale concerning "the search for truth and purity between two people".
+Anderson himself likened the track to a hymn, evoking a sense of feeling "secure in the knowledge of knowing there is somebody...
 God maybe".
-The track starts with Howe on a Guild 12-string acoustic that belonged to Squire, initially playing improvised harmonics and saying "Okay" in response to Offord who signalled to Howe that he was ready to record.
-The moment was not part of the song, but Offord liked it and persuaded the band to keep it in.
-"The Preacher, the Teacher" was developed in a single afternoon.
-Anderson suggested the idea of it having a more country feel, to which Howe and Squire came up with respective guitar and bass arrangements that Anderson thought "sat together so sweet".
+The track opens with Howe performing on a Guild twelve-string acoustic guitar belonging to Squire.
+Prior to the song's official start, Howe improvised string harmonics and spoke the word "Okay" in response to Offord, who had signalled through the headphones that the tape was rolling.
+The studio chatter was accidental, but Offord admired the intimate atmosphere it created and successfully persuaded the band to preserve it in the master mix.
+"The Preacher, the Teacher" was fully fleshed out in a single afternoon.
+Anderson suggested injecting a country-tinged swing feel, prompting Howe and Squire to devise interlocking guitar and bass arrangements that Anderson recalled "sat together so sweet", which culminated in a prominent, driving Minimoog synthesizer solo by Wakeman.

+"Siberian Khatru"